About the Coralwood Foundation

 Coralwood Foundation was created in May 2005.
 It is the brainchild of parents, teachers, therapists and school administrators who realized they couldn't rely exclusively on school system funding to build Coralwood School into a cutting-edge institution.

 Because parent-teacher organizations (PTOs) must spend their money within the same school year it is raised, a steady revenue source was needed for long-term growth and planning.
 Coralwood developed a foundation with a permanent endowment fund.
-The Foundation's goal is to raise $1 million for the endowment fund by 2015.
 Unlike other Local Educational Foundations (LEF), Coralwood Foundation's endowment fund will keep on giving decade after decade.

 Every dollar is used strategically